drduh/macOS-Security-and-Privacy-Guide/README.md

-This is a collection of thoughts on securing a modern Apple Mac computer using macOS (formerly *"OS X"*) 10.12 "Sierra", as well as steps to improving online privacy.
+This is a collection of thoughts on securing a modern Apple Mac computer using macOS (formerly *OS X*) 10.12 "Sierra", as well as steps to improving online privacy.

 This guide is targeted to “power users” who wish to adopt enterprise-standard security, but is also suitable for novice users with an interest in improving their privacy and security on a Mac.